QuanjunLang/GLE-memory-kernel-learning/README.md

 This repository contains research code for **learning memory kernels** in generalized Langevin equations (GLEs) from trajectory data.
 It implements the full pipeline developed in

-> Q. Lang and J. Lu, “Learning Memory Kernels in Generalized Langevin Equations,” SIAM Journal on Mathematics of Data Science, 2025.
+> Quanjun Lang and Jianfeng Lu, “Learning Memory Kernels in Generalized Langevin Equations,” SIAM Journal on Mathematics of Data Science, 2025.

 including nonparametric kernel estimation via a regularized Prony method, Laplace–domain reconstruction, and regression with RKHS regularization.